Doug Bradley

 I went to college at the University of La Verne and I double majored in Business Administration and Broadcasting with an emphasis in Television.
 During this time I was working a full time job and a part time job, got married and purchased my first home with my wife.
 Many semesters I went to work 5 or 6 days a week while juggling 12-18 units and managed to hustle a 3.4 GPA – not bragging material I know, but I think that process built a character and work ethic that I would never trade for anything in the world.

 That was the day that I vowed that I would never rely on one source of income for the rest of my life, and if I were going to be financially independent it had to be something under my ownership, something I believed in, and something I really liked doing.
 However, I had financial responsibilities and was recruited to a fantastic company, working for an incredible manager selling Chapter 11 restructuring tools and banking services to fiduciaries & trustees.
 I was really good at that too, but I knew that it wasn’t inline with my long term goals.
 Ultimately, with the support of my wife, I made an incredibly difficult decision and took a leap of faith, leaving a very nice corporate gig with the promise of only 3 clients to work with – clients from Martindale-Hubbell.
 I launched “Bradley SEO Marketing” and subsequently changed the name to Everest Legal Marketing, LLC when I incorporated.
-Since then, our lawyer SEO company has fostered relationships with attorneys throughout the country and in a wide variety of practices.
+Since then, Everest Legal Marketing has fostered relationships with attorneys throughout the country and in a wide variety of practices focusing on three primary services: SEO, website design, and content marketing.

 If you’re reading this because you want to avoid or relieve your own bloody knuckles, frustration and cursing, contact me today.
 Here’s my Linktree.